Fast-Flags/FastFlags/README.md

 - 🔍 **/checkflag** - Checks an FFlag and shows specific functions & features.
   📝 Use commas for multiple FFlags.
   ✅ Works with AppleBlox JSON format too.
-  ✅Can Convert JSON To INI.
+  ✅ Can convert JSON to INI.

 - 🔄 **/convertjson** - Converts keys and values to JSON format.
   ✨ Separate multiple keys/values with commas.